lane-willis/notes/cgcs-staff-information/hubspot/hubspot-pathways.md

 **[Click here for Expanded NACP Flowchart](/files/pathway-flowcharts/NACP%20Expanded.png)**

 ### Replanting/Revitalization
+The Replanting/Revitalization pathway is designed to equip students to GO by helping struggling churches in North America.
+This pathway is integrated with NAMB/NC Baptist resources and surveys to facilitate your journey in revitalization.
+As a student, you will be guided, trained, and challenged to do evangelism and engage with your local church in a meaningful way.
+You will be taught some about church revitalization strategies and you will walk alongside like-minded poeple to engage North America.
+The goal of this pathway is for you to GO to North America by aiding struggling churches and guiding them towards health!

 * Expressed interest in Replanting/Revitalization
 * Booked 1st Go Meeting
 * Had 1st Go Meeting with Keelan